Go Forward

 There are no required courses from your third year, so you can build own curriculum depending on your interests.
 It is important that you understand and fulfill the credit requirements for each course area to graduate in a timely manner.
 Course schedules for an academic year become available at the beginning of each academic year (April).
 You can find course schedules and course descriptions here.

-From your third year, you can enroll in a seminar.
+From your second year, you can enroll in a seminar.
 In seminar courses, students work on research topics under the supervision of the seminar professor.
 There is a screening process to enroll in a seminar at the end of your second year.
 About 80% of SGJS students (including students in Japanese Track) enter a seminar in their third year.

 *Some conditions apply for course registrations.
 Please confirm with the School Office before the course registration period if you are planning to take courses offered by other schools which are not part of the International Undergraduate Program.